 As a graduate of St Stephen’s Catholic College, you are invited to join St Stephen’s Alumni Association.
 St Stephen’s Catholic College is in its second decade of operation and it is fitting to launch an Alumni Association to mark this special occasion.
 Our vision is for all graduates of St Stephen’s Catholic College to remain connected to the College.
-The mission of the St Stephen’s Catholic College Alumni is to be a community that continues to reach out and support each other as an agent for positive change; to encourage others to continue their journey of being life-long independent learners in the awareness of God’s presence.
-If you are interested in joining the Association, please fill in the form attached and send back to the College.
+The mission of the St Stephen’s Catholic College Alumni is to be a community that continues to reach out and support each other as an agent for positive change and to encourage others to continue their journey of being life-long independent learners in the awareness of God’s presence.
+If you are interested in joining the Association, please fill in the form attached and return it to the College.
 For further information, please contact our Office Manager, Mrs Maree Lopez.

 Emma Tudini graduated from St Stephen’s Catholic College in 2011 and started a Bachelor of Biomedical Science at the University of Queensland the following year.
 In 2015, Emma graduated with First Class Honours and was awarded a University Medal for her academic achievements.
 Emma now works in the field of breast cancer genetics at QIMR Berghofer Medical Research Institute.